Disease Guide ·Bladder Stones ·2026

 5Do bladder stones come back after surgery?

-Yes — recurrence is one of the biggest challenges with bladder stones.
-Without dietary changes, recurrence rates can reach 25-50% within 1-3 years.
-Prescription urinary diets significantly reduce recurrence by controlling urine pH and mineral content.
-Regular urinalysis and periodic X-rays help catch new stones early when they're small enough to manage without surgery.
+Yes - without diet changes, recurrence reaches 25-50% within 1-3 years.
+Prescription diets control urine pH and minerals, reducing risk.
+Regular urinalysis and X-rays catch new stones early.
 Lifelong diet management is typically necessary.

 6Is a urinary blockage from bladder stones an emergency?